icellan/shapeshifter.js/README.md

 Shapeshifter.js is a JavaScript library for switching between Bitcoin transaction formats.
 Quickly and simply shift between raw tx formats, structured BSV Tx objects, and `TXO` and `BOB` serialization formats.

+## Please NOTE

+This is a severely limited version of Shapeshifter, working on bsv lib v1.5.3.
+It is only meant to transform raw transactions to BOB or TXO format.
+It cannot transform them back like the full version of this library can.

 ## Installation

 Install Shapeshifter with npm or yarn: